Secrets to Not Paying Full Price

 6. Use Coupons and Promo Codes

-Not every shopper needs to be an extreme couponer to help them never pay full price.
+You don’t need to become an extreme couponer to avoid paying full price.
 If you find something you want to buy online, for example, getting a discount may be as easy as searching online for a promo code.

 Promo codes are essentially just digital coupons for the site you want to buy something from.
 They can help you avoid overspending money by reducing the cost of buying the product or service you need.